samster395/samster395.github.io/_posts/2024-2-4-3D-Printer-Waste-Recycling.md

 That's basically it, I managed to produce the results seen at the top, I'm really happy with the result, Im probably gonna try other moulds and maybe refine the proccess.

+I got the mold from [Hobbycraft](https://www.hobbycraft.co.uk/skull-silicone-mould/6665331000.html) which is a UK store.

 ### Possible Improvements
 ---